Screenly/Anthias/docs/resin.md

 *(This will take some time, as all components are being installed)*

 * Navigate to "Fleet Configuration" in the web interface and create a new configuration with the key `RESIN_HOST_CONFIG_gpu_mem` and the value `64`.
-If you're having issues with video playback performance, you may need to increase this to 128, or sometimes even 256.
+If you're having issues with video playback performance, you may need to increase this to 192, or sometimes even 256.

+## Longer instructions

+For more detailed instructions, including a screencast, check out the blog post [Deploy a digital signage application with Screenly OSE and resin.io](https://resin.io/blog/deploy-a-digital-signage-application-with-screenly-and-resin/).